Build A School Today

 Fund which then you pass on to this project.

-We will give the funds to
+We will give this to

 Pastor Gaetan and Yaveh Shamma for Christmas, so visit us again to see